wchigit/nlweb-agent-demo/README.md

 - Enabling Microsoft Defender for Cloud to [secure your Azure resources](https://learn.microsoft.com/azure/defender-for-cloud/).
 - Protecting the Azure Container Apps instance with a [firewall](https://learn.microsoft.com/azure/container-apps/waf-app-gateway) and/or [Virtual Network](https://learn.microsoft.com/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli).

-> **Important Security Notice** <br/>
-This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
-We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.  <br/><br/>
-For a more comprehensive list of best practices and security recommendations for Intelligent Applications, [visit our official documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/).

 ### Resources